KhaiHuy123/analytics-processing-pipeline/README.md

 ## Future Development

 - Build a machine learning model on Google Colab to perform time series forecasting.

+- Build Airbyte asset to automatically load data (CDC) from Postgres to MySQL (optional)

+- Build sensors in Dagster to automatically re-run assets if they fail

+## What errors can be appeared in this pipeline ?

+- Case 1: request timeout (because of Mother Duck Server)

+- Case 2: Parameter of provided APIs is changed or name of columns changed, ....

+- That why we need sensors to solve these problems

 ## Data Pipeline